great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_bigquery_datasource.rst

         bigquery://project-name/bigquery-public-data

-5. Enter the connection string when prompted, and finish completing the interactive prompts.
+5. Enter the connection string when prompted (and press Enter when asked "Would you like to proceed?
+[Y/n]:").

 6. Should you need to modify your connection string, you can manually edit the ``great_expectations/uncommitted/config_variables.yml`` file.